Who has the last word? Understanding How to Sample Online Discussions: Removing leaves from the count of justified arguments

-For reply trees with homogeneous in-degree distributions, we expect that the shape of the winning probability of the non-leaf arguments $p_h^{nl}$ as a function of the level would not differ much from the old probability distribution $p_h$, given that for all $0\leq h< N$, $p(0|h)=p(0)$ and the estimated probability of rebutted winning comments per level will be:
+\paragraph{Homogeneous in-degree distributions} For reply trees with homogeneous in-degree distributions, the distribution of leaves does not change with level (for all $0\leq h< N$, $p(0|h)=p(0)$), so the shape of the probability of the non-leaf arguments being justified $p_h^{nl}$ as a function of the level would not differ much from the old probability distribution $p_h$:

-In scale-free graphs, the situation becomes more interesting since the estimated probability of leaves per level has a non-trivial dependence on the level $h$, therefore we can obtain that $\widetilde{p}_h^{nl}$ behaves differently from $\widetilde{p}_h$.
-In general, we can predict the behaviour of $\widetilde{p}_h$ by separating the contribution of leaves from that of validated comments in Eq. (\ref{eq:prob_level_winning}) in the following way:
+\paragraph{Non-homogeneous in-degree distributions} In general (e.g. in Kialo or scale-free trees), the estimated probability of leaves per level has a non-trivial dependence on the level $h$, and therefore $\widetilde{p}_h^{nl}$ behaves differently from $\widetilde{p}_h$.
+We can compute $\widetilde{p}_h^{nl}$ by separating the contribution of leaves from that of the other comments in Equation (\ref{eq:prob_level_winning}):

-where the first term is the probability of being supported by a leaf, or being supported by a non-leaf that is winning.
-The second term is the probability of being attacked by a non-leaf that is losing.
-Note that this time the sum over all replies to the node at level $h$ starts from $k=1$ in order to exclude the leaves (which would correspond to $k=0$).

-Given that we do not have an analytical formula for $p(k|h)$, and in this case we do not even have the predominant contribution of leaves to determine the shape of $p_h$, we need to find another way to estimate it.
-One possible solution is to approximate Equation \ref{noleaves} using the fraction of replies per level of a single synthetic graph.
-We define
+where the first term is the probability of being supported by a leaf, or being supported by a non-leaf that is justified.
+The second term is the probability of being attacked by a non-leaf that is unjustified.
+Note that this time the sum over all replies to the node at level $h$ starts from $k=1$ in order to exclude the deeper level composed only by leaves (which would correspond to $k=0$).
+Given that we do not have an analytical formula for $p(k|h)$, we will approximate the solution of Equation \ref{noleaves} using the fraction of replies per level of a single synthetic graph.
+We define this as

 where $i_h$ indexes the nodes belonging to level $h$, and $k_{i_h}\in\nat$ is the in-degree of node $i_h$.
 Therefore, Equation \ref{eq:this_quantity} is the average in-degree of level $h$.

-Using Equations \ref{single_tree1}, \ref{single_tree2} and \ref{eq:this_quantity}, we can estimate the new probability of winning per level approximating Eq. \ref{noleaves} as follows:
+We can approximately estimate the new probability of an argument being justified per level substituting in Equation \ref{noleaves} $k$ with $\widehat{k}_h$ (Equation \ref{eq:this_quantity}) and $\widehat{p}(0|h)$ (Equation \ref{single_tree2}) to $p(0|h)$:

+To understand Equation~\ref{noleaves_approx}, we consider, as done in the previous section, three different regimes: perfectly balanced discussions ($q\approx \frac{1}{2}$); aggressive or acrimonious discussions ($q\approx 0$) and supportive discussions $q \approx 1$.

-For $q=\frac{1}{2}$, we can see that the formula simplifies and we have the following expression that determines the probability of winning:
+\paragraph{Balanced discussions} For $q\approx \frac{1}{2}$, we can see that the formula simplifies and the probability of an argument being justified is given by:

-In this case the number of replies to each level is the only relevant ingredient to determine the winning probability of that level.